Careers for Program Evaluators

 People who work as program evaluators have diverse professional training.

-Evaluators may have a background in program evaluation, in a social science (e.g., psychology, sociology, anthropology, social work) or in a field such as education, communications, economics, public health, nursing, or medicine.
+Evaluators may have a background in program evaluation, in a social science discipline (e.g., psychology, sociology, anthropology, social work), or in a field such as education, communications, economics, public health, nursing, or medicine.

-No matter what their background, evaluators also have training in:
+No matter what their background, skilled evaluators also have training in:

 • professional guidelines on ethical and appropriate evaluation practices.